lauragift21/giftegwuenu.dev/content/posts/year-in-review-2019.md

 **More Speaking Engagements:** I hope to speak at more events in 2020 and also improve my skills as a speaker.

 **Keep the Fire Burning; Learn In Public:** I love the concept of [Learning in Public](https://www.swyx.io/writing/learn-in-public/) and I want to be intentional about this in 2020.
 The act of learning in public means you get to share your skill development and your works in progress online, even before you think you’re ready.
-I want to continue sharing content on my Blog, YouTube and help build communities.
+I want to continue sharing content on my blog, YouTube and help build communities.

 **Release Egghead Lessons:** I became an Egghead Instructor this year and I’m working on a couple of lessons and hoping they get released in 2020.

 **Write a Book and release a Course:** I started working on this project this year but I look forward to releasing them in 2020.

-**Look for a Job (Remote or Relocation):** I want to explore more opportunities by 2020 that includes finding a new job.
-I’m open to working remotely and relocation.
-If you have any leads for me you can reach me via any of my social media profiles.
+**Land a New Job:** I want to explore more opportunities by 2020 that includes finding a new job.
+I’m open to working remotely or relocation.
+If you have any leads please let me know thanks!

 That wraps up my year!
 It was a great one I can’t wait to see what I do in 2020 as it’s the start of a new decade I’m so excited to keep growing and making an impact in my community.